Baidu looks to raise $3 billion in Hong Kong listing

 One Baidu ADR is equivalent to eight of its Hong Kong shares, the filings show.

-The final price for Baidu’s shares will be set on March 17 and trading will begin on the Hong Kong market on March 23, it says.
+The final price for Baidu’s shares will be set on March 17 and trading will begin on the Hong Kong market on March 23.

 A maximum price of $HK295 per share represents a 15.2% premium to the closing price of Baidu’s U.S.-listed stock on Tuesday.